Connected Mode

 Benefits

-- Analyze more languages and detect more issues by combining Sonarlint’s supported rules with those supported by SonarQube and SonarCloud.
+- Analyze more languages and detect more issues by combining SonarQube for IDE’s supported rules with those supported by SonarQube Server, SonarQube Cloud, and SonarQube Community Build.

-- An issue discovered in SonarQube or SonarCloud can be quickly opened in the IDE via a dedicated button.
+- An issue discovered in SonarQube (Server, Cloud) or SonarQube Community Build can be quickly opened in the IDE via a dedicated button.

-- Apply settings, such as rule selection and file exclusions defined on the SonarQube or SonarCloud server to your local analysis.
+- Apply settings, such as rule selection and file exclusions defined on the SonarQube Server, SonarQube Cloud, or SonarQube Community Build server to your local analysis.

-- Automatically suppress issues that are marked as Accepted or False Positive in SonarQube or on SonarCloud so that locally reported issues match those found on the server.
+- Automatically suppress issues that are marked as Accepted or False Positive in your SonarQube Server, SonarQube Cloud, or SonarQube Community Build projects so that locally reported issues match those found on the server.

-Connected Mode does not push issues to the server.
-Rather, its purpose is to configure the IDE so that it uses the same settings, as much as possible, as is defined on the server.
+Connected mode does not push issues to the server.
+Rather, its purpose is to configure the IDE so that it uses the same settings, as much as possible, as it is defined on the server.

 Prerequisites and supported languages